Federal approval for design and construction

 In 2011 and 2012, WSDOT engaged with multiple stakeholders, including the Seattle Design Commission and the public, through the Seattle Community Design Process (SCDP) to further refine the baseline design of the project.

-The Seattle City Council recently approved Resolution 31427, recommending a simple, clean structural design for the West Approach Bridge North.
+In February 2013 the Seattle City Council approved Resolution 31427, recommending a simple, clean structural design for the West Approach Bridge North.
 In line with this resolution, project elements in the Montlake area will:

 - Ensure working interim connections